• Home

 You can choose to decorate these cookie bars with some chocolate orange segments or even leave it plain if you prefer.

-How long do these cookies bake for?
+How long do these cookies take to bake?

 As I have mentioned, I like a soft centred cookie so I recommend baking these for twenty minutes.
 This means you get the gooey centre and the chewy goodness around the outside.